Ain't nothin' here. Y'all best be movin' on, compadre.

 "This lovely image graced the home page of the Sacramento County Republican Party.
 As Andrew Sullivan describes it: "Not a lone protestor or crowd member.
 Not a fringe nut on Free Republic" on the official Republican website in the state capitol of the most populous state in the Union.

-His name is Hector Barajas, and he actually picked up his phone and I spoke to him.
+His name is Hector BarajaS, and he actually picked up his phone and I spoke to him.
 I told him that this bit was far from the only over-the-top material on the site.
 Surprisingly, he agreed that there was other objectionable material on the site, and said that it was being reviewed right now and would be taken down in about thirty minutes. "

 10.14.2008